weecology/forecasting-course/content/lessons/R-state-space-models-1/r_tutorial_mvgam.md

 #### Observation model

-* Counts of rodents in traps aren't perfect measures of the number of number of rodents at the site (which are what should be changing in the process model and what we care about)
+* Counts of rodents in traps aren't perfect measures of the number of rodents (which are what should be changing in the process model and what we care about)
 * So model this imperfect observation